 Number of gyms open at the end of the year.

-We opened 12 new gyms during 2024, taking the total number of gyms at 31 December 2024 to 245.
-All the new gyms are located in Greater London and urban residential areas where we have historically seen the best returns.
+We opened 16 new gyms during 2025 and closed one, taking the total number of gyms at 31 December 2025 to 260.
+We continue to focus our opening programme on Greater London and urban residential areas where we have historically seen the best returns.

 Total number of members ('000)